 - Kentucky Justice Association (Domestic Law section and Website Committee member)

 His community activities include assisting elderly and underprivileged individuals at Legal Aid Wills Clinics and helping children through Project Role Model at the Family Scholar House.
 He also speaks at high schools through the C.A.R.E. program founded by a bankruptcy judge to help high school seniors prepare for the real world from a financial perspective.

-Justin is licensed to practice in all state courts in Kentucky and Indiana, and federal courts in Kentucky and southern Indiana and is currently Of Counsel to Jones Ward.
+Justin owns and operates Key Law Group, and is licensed to practice in all state courts in Kentucky and Indiana, and federal courts in Kentucky and southern Indiana.

 Syllabus – Estate Planning & Practice in the 21st Century